Young Professionals and Students

 Thank you to all of our partners who have offered their time and resources to host the WEAO Student Design Competition:

-The annual WEAO Mentorship Program is returning for 2020-2021 and we would like to invite you to apply to be a mentee!
+The annual WEAO Mentorship Program is returning for 2021-2022 and if you are under 35 and have less than five years’ industry experience, you may apply to be a Mentee.
 This program provides young professionals the opportunity for personal and professional growth through focused, one-on-one networking sessions with leaders in the industry.
-Applications will be open until August 9th, 2020 and space will be limited to 25 mentees.
+Applications will be open until August 13th, 2021 and space will be limited.
+You must maintain an active membership throughout the program, September 2021 to April 2022.

-As a Mentee, you can book one-on-one mentorship sessions with any of the 25 mentors.
-Mentees will have the opportunity to book three (3) sessions per term on a first come first served basis.
-All mentors are experienced professionals with representation from all major sectors of the industry allowing the mentee to tailor their pairings based on their interests.
+As a Mentee, you can book one-on-one mentoring sessions with any of the 25 mentors.
+Mentees will have the opportunity to book three (3) sessions per term on a first come, first served basis.
+All mentors are experienced professionals with representation from all major sectors of the industry, allowing the mentee to tailor their pairings based on their interests.

-Each hour-long mentoring session is a unique and rare time in which the mentor’s undivided attention is focused on the mentee’s discussion topics.
+Each hour-long mentoring session is a unique and valuable opportunity for both Mentees to discuss relevant and professional topics of interest with an experienced member of the wastewater industry.
 For the mentee, it’s a learning and relationship opportunity unlike anything you would otherwise get to experience.
-Many of the mentors in the program may be known to the mentees by reputation and every participating mentee will have an equal chance to book a mentorship session with any mentor.
+Many of the mentors in the program may be known to the mentees by reputation, and every participating mentee will have an equal opportunity to book a mentoring session with any mentor.

 To enhance the learning experience and broaden mentees’ connections, each mentoring session is booked with a different mentor.
 It is expected that each mentee will be able to meet with up to six (6) mentors during the program.